Xzhan2003/xzhan2003.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='https://siebelschool.illinois.edu/'>University of Illinios Urbana-Champaign, Siebel School of Computing and Data Science</a>.<a href='https://siebelschool.illinois.edu/'>National Center for Supercomputing Applications </a>.
+subtitle: Undergraduate student at <a href='https://siebelschool.illinois.edu/'>University of Illinios Urbana-Champaign</a>.
+subtitle2: Computer Science student at <a href='https://siebelschool.illinois.edu/'>Siebel School of Computing and Data Science</a>.
+subtitle3: Intern at <a href='https://siebelschool.illinois.edu/'>National Center for Supercomputing Applications </a>.

 profile:
   align: right